sampottinger/kipling-package-index/kpiserver/README.md

  - ```S3_ACCESS_KEY``` The user key identifying the user account to interact with Amazon Web Services.

+**Data peristance service**
+Currently, KPI only supports Mongodb as the data persistance backend:

+ - ```MONGO_URI``` URI with user and connection information for the data persistance backend.

 **Top-level application settings**

  - ```DEBUG``` Boolean value indicating if stack traces and detailed debug information should be provided in the instance of an error.